AwalaApp/specs/rs001-ramf.md

    - Prefix (8 octets): "Relaynet" in ASCII (hex: "52 65 6c 61 79 6e 65 74").
    - Concrete message format signature (1 octet).
    - Format version (1 octet).
 An 8-bit unsigned integer.
 1. Signature hashing algorithm identifier.
 Defined early to allow the recipient to start calculating the message digest as the message is being streamed.
-   - DER-encoded as an ASN.1 Object Identifier.
-For example, SHA-256 (OID `2.16.840.1.101.3.4.2.1`) would be encoded as `06 09 60 86 48 01 65 03 04 02 01`.
-   - Fixed length of 16 octets, right padded with `0x00`.
+This is an 8-bit unsigned integer (1 octet).
+See [Signature Hashing Algorithms](#signature-hashing-algorithms).
 1. Recipient address.
 UTF-8 encoded, and length-prefixed with a 16-bit unsigned integer (2 octets).
 Consequently, the address can be as long as 255 characters.
 1. Sender certificate (chain).
    - DER encoded.